What to expect as a patient

 - Upon arrival at the Emergency Department, all patients are directed immediately to the reception area.

-- A set of medical records are prepared and the patient is provided with an identification bracelet.
-Any notes from previous Emergency Department attendances will also reviewed.
+- A set of medical records is prepared and the patient is provided with an identification bracelet.
+Any notes from previous Emergency Department attendances will also be reviewed.

 Step 2: Triage